liviux/k8s-cluster-oci-rpi4/README.md

-Okay, I've made corrections for grammar, punctuation, and clarity, while preserving the Markdown formatting.
-Here's the improved version:

 # Kubernetes Cluster with OCI Free-Tier and Raspberry Pi 4

 This is a comprehensive tutorial for deploying a Kubernetes cluster (using k3s) with four Oracle Cloud Infrastructure (OCI) free-tier ARM instances and four Raspberry Pi 4s (or however many you have).
-Additionally, it covers the installation of essential applications like Terraform and Ansible, along with a suite of tools for managing the cluster, including Lens, MetalLB, Helm, Arkade, Longhorn, Portainer, Argo CD, Prometheus, and Grafana.
+Additionally, it covers the installation of essential applications like OpenTofu (replacement of Terraform) and Ansible, along with a suite of tools for managing the cluster, including Lens, MetalLB, Helm, Arkade, Longhorn, Portainer, Argo CD, Prometheus, and Grafana.

 I've created a series of articles on [dev.to](https://dev.to/liviux/k8s-cluster-with-oci-free-tier-and-raspberry-pi4-part-1-28k0) based on this repository, but this document will always contain the most up-to-date version.